Welcome to Service Dog Laws in Arizona

 There are multiple definitions of service dog

-- The FHA or Fair Housing Act governs the the use of service animals federally in housing situations
+- The FHA or Fair Housing Act governs the use of service animals federally in virtually all and any housing situations

 - And the ACAA or Air Carrier Access Act governs the use of these special animals for air travel